cwingard/cgsn-parsers/README.md

 # Directory Organization

 The python code for this project is available in the cgsn_parsers/parsers directory.
-Unit tests are available in the cgsn_parsers/tests directory.
+A limited number of unit tests are available in the cgsn_parsers/tests directory.

 Examples for how to work with some of the parsers are presented in the notebooks directory using [Jupyter](http://jupyter.org/) Notebooks.